True crime news logo

 Published

-March 17, 2026 at 05:00 PM
+March 19, 2026 at 03:25 PM

 What is the book about?

-How to Get Away with Murder: The Brian Walsh Case (2025) is a detailed examination of one of the most sensational American murder cases in recent times, where digital investigation played a central role.
+How to Get Away with Murder: The Brian Walsh Case (2025) is a detailed examination of one of the most sensational American murder cases in recent times, where digital investigation played a key role.
 The book is based on the bonus episode from the podcast 'Can't Handle The Crime And Scandal' and unfolds the story of Brian Walshe, who was accused of murdering his wife, Ana Walshe.
 The central theme is the irony that the perpetrator used the internet to plan the perfect crime but instead left behind a digital trail that led the police directly to him.

 The work analyzes the specific searches that Brian Walshe made on his son's iPad in the hours and days surrounding his wife's disappearance.
 These included macabre inquiries about how to dispose of a body, how long it takes for a body to start to smell, and how to clean a scene of biological traces.
 The book highlights how modern investigators navigate big data to build a timeline of a premeditated act.